openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ### ML-DSA {#mldsa-intro}

-ML-DSA [FIPS-204] is a signature scheme that, like ML-KEM, is based on the hardness of solving lattice problems in module lattices.
+ML-DSA [FIPS-204] is a signature scheme that, like ML-KEM, is based on the hardness of solving the Learning With Errors problem and a variant of the Short Integer Solution problem in module lattices (MLWE and SelfTargetMSIS).
 Accordingly, this specification only defines ML-DSA in composite combination with ECC-based signature schemes.